 Elevated, northern facing slopes produce significantly warmer sites better suited to dry red varieties.
 Southern facing, lower sites produce cooler variations capable of producing better whites and lighter reds while elevated western facing sites are ideal for fortified production.

-Explore Surrounding Areas: Perth & Surrounds > Perth Hills > Bickley - Carmel Wine Region > Carmel
+Explore Surrounding Areas: Perth Region > Perth Hills > Bickley - Carmel Wine Region > Carmel